Hozukii/linked-blog-starter-md/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 ---
 **Mechanical Energy** - A macroscopic object that is able to do work.
 Mechanical energy can come in one of three forms:
-- **Kinetic energy** - The energy of all moving masses whhich could do work on anything they collide with.
+- **Kinetic energy** - The energy of all moving masses which could do work on anything they collide with.
 - Elastic potential energy
 - Gravitational potential energy
 All matter contains large amounts of energy inside it.